2024-01-14

 'doom-first-buffer-hook #'global-hl-line-mode) (remove-hook

 I like the look of an empty unified title-bar, so this removes the text.
-Only works for mac.
+Only works for MacOS.

 setq ns-use-proxy-icon nil)